 5. Supplements for Hormone Balance

-Sometimes, all it takes is a little extra support from my Balance Women's Hormone Support formula to get those estrogens out and boost progesterone to see a major reduction in PMS.
+Sometimes, all it takes is a little extra support from a targeted supplement formula to get those estrogens out and boost progesterone.
+Many women in my clinic have seen a big difference after a few months of supplementing with Balance Women's Hormone Support.

 Can Spironolactone Make Your Breasts Larger?